Contact

 How long is a course of therapy?

-It depends upon the diagnosis and treatment plan based on the severity of your condition.
+The number of treatments depend on the diagnosis and treatment plan based on the severity of your condition.
 It also depends largely on how dedicated you are to doing your part in addition to the treatment sessions.
 Our goal is to eliminate your pain and get you to where the likelihood of your pain returning is significantly reduced.
-On average, the number of therapy sessions needed are 12-16 visits for each condition.
-More than one condition may be addressed during a single therapy session.

 How is my recovery progress measured?